Harte Hanks

 The clean comparison is reported GAAP revenue — still declining.
 EBITDA improvement does not replace top-line stabilization.

-client transitions and contract timing
+Client transitions and contract timing

 management already flagged program transitions. on a company this size, a few delayed or lost contracts can change the quarter fast.